-Caution: Since you may not receive bills for insurance under COBRA, make sure you know when, where, and how to make payments.
+Caution: Since you may not receive bills for health insurance under COBRA, make sure you know when, where, and how to make payments.

-22. Tax considerations
+22. Tax Considerations

 As a surviving spouse, you may have to file several tax returns, including federal and state final income tax returns, and fiduciary income tax returns.
 To do this, you may need to seek the advice of a tax professional.

-23. Filing status
+23. Filing Status